aurasphere/gbaas/README.md

 # gbaas
-GBA emulator as a service.
+GB emulator as a service.